Best Habit Trackers for iOS in 2026

 The app is minimalist almost to a fault.
 You add habits, check them off daily, and watch streaks grow.
 No complex analytics, no social features, no bells and whistles.
 Just you versus the calendar.

-Best for: iPhone users motivated primarily by maintaining streaks.
+iPhone users motivated primarily by maintaining streaks.
 People who find minimalist apps less distracting than feature-rich ones.
 Anyone who tried complex habit trackers and bounced off the complexity.
+Users who respond to the simple psychological pressure of "don't break the chain."

 Which iOS Habit Tracker Fits Your Needs?